jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

 The `appenders-include.xml` file defines Appenders to send the log output to.
-If Spring Boot is on the application classpath, then Spring Boot logging configuration will define the "CONSOLE" `Appender`, otherwise, SBDG will provide a default definition.
+If Spring Boot is on the application classpath, then Spring Boot logging configuration will define the "CONSOLE" `Appender`, otherwise, [spring-boot-gemfire-name] will provide a default definition.

-The "geode" `Appender` defines the VMware GemFire logging pattern as seen in VMware GemFire's Log4j configuration.
+The "geode" `Appender` defines the [vmware-gemfire-name] logging pattern as seen in [vmware-gemfire-name]'s Log4j configuration.